Become a Member for as little as $4/mo and enjoy unlimited reading of TSLL blog.

 Pierre is a kind soul, and genuinely loves his daily life and uses his talent and passion to share Provence in his unique medium.

-~Currently Jaccaud’s painting is being framed, and you will likely see it in the background in September’s A Cuppa Moments and moving forward in future months so long as it stays in this spot :).
+~Below is Pierre’s painting now framed by a local frame shop here in Bend.
 Oh!
 And two other details I love about his paintings is that his oils have a slight shimmer to them, so while small, these paintings when you look close, seem to come to life with a subtle dance of light, and the name of each painting is the date.
 So this painting is 7/6/2024 (the day, the month, the year – French order of the dates), and he writes it in large numbers on the back of the painting which I have asked the framer to keep visible.

 2. Capture a reminder of what brings you to life